BHAVADEEP123/valorant/README.md

 # valorant
-Creating a repository for analysing valorant patterns
+Creating a repository for analysing valorant players patterns